rern/RuneOS/README.md

 	- Set default settings

 **Need**
+- PC
+	- Linux
+	- or Linux on USB e.g., [Manjaro](https://itsfoss.com/create-live-usb-manjaro-linux/) - Arch Linux
-- Linux PC (or Linux in VirtualBox on Windows with network set as `Bridge Adapter`)
+	- or Linux in VirtualBox on Windows (with network set as `Bridge Adapter`)
-	- GParted and Files app (normally already installed)
-	- Basic skill of terminal command line
 - Raspberry Pi
 - Network connection to Raspberry Pi
 	- Wired LAN